-There are other very large players coming into the market such as The Mars Corporation they make Pedigree Chum and many other brands. it is probably the majority of all Vet practices that are corporately owned.
-Certainly in excess of %0% plus
+There are other very large players coming into the market such as The Mars Corporation which makes Pedigree Chum and many other brands. it is probably the majority of all Vet practices that are corporately owned.
+Certainly in excess of 60% plus.

 The majority of these groups are owned by Venture Capitalists whose whole reason for existence is profit.
 Read these depositions of employees and vets (1) CVS Group Employee Reviews (2) Disgruntled and Concerned Vets

 Many of these Vets and Nurses appear to suggest that profit rather than the animal’s best interest is at the forefront of these practices.

 It was commissioned by the Kennel Club.
 What the KC discovered was that dogs were dying 11% earlier over a ten years period from the last research.
-That means that across all the breeds, Kennel Club registered dogs now live on average of 10 years, down from 11yrs 3 months in 2004.
+That means that across all the breeds, Kennel Club registered dogs now only live an average of 10 years, down from 11yrs 3 months in 2004.